 Obama won the presidency in 2008 running on the banner of ‘change’, and for two years the democrats controlled all the branches of the government and did a couple of new things (The ACA and Iran treaty), but mostly he repaired, refurbished, and propped up the old system.
 He never really tried to create a new consensus I think because he genuinely believed in the liberal version of the Reaganite one.
 Trump won the presidency in 2016 as the very embodiment of change, and for two years the republicans controlled all the branches of the government, and it seemed like he might really change the paradigm (for better or worse).
 He withdrew and reworked free trade agreements and harshly enforced immigration laws, but soon he resorted to a Reaganite-style government, except without the friendly public persona.
 Mostly, I think because of Trump’s feckless, shallow, and combative temperament.
 Biden, if he wins, is not likely to build a new consensus.
 Even if he wants to, the leaders of the Democratic Party supported him to reestablish their own version of the Reaganite Consensus.

-Meanwhile, the divisiveness, hatred, frustration, stupidity, magical thinking, and conspiracy thinking all around us will intensify because it is rooted in the actual powerlessness we all experience in a system that doesn’t work very well.
-We blame our neighbors, ourselves, our history, but the problem lies not in ourselves but in our stars–our leaders.
+Meanwhile, the divisiveness, hatred, frustration, stupidity, and conspiracy thinking all around us will intensify because it is rooted in the actual powerlessness we all experience in a system that doesn’t work very well.
+We blame our neighbors, ourselves, our history, but the problem lies not in ourselves but in our stars–our political stars, that is.
 Until someone comes up with new stuff to give people and a new story to justify it, there won’t be a stable governing coalition.
 If Biden loses there will be accusations of mail fraud, Russian interference, and betrayal by the left.
 If Trump loses there will be militia violence and reactionary organizing.
 Still a Biden election slows the bleeding, even if it doesn’t get us anywhere closer to fine.
 Trump is too thin-skinned, ignorant, arrogant, and impulsive to accomplish more than he did when he first took office.
 He stirs up trouble.
-His family separation policy at the border was pointlessly cruel, his pigheaded defense of Brett Kavanaugh cost him the midterms, and his withdrawal from a ratified treaty with Iran should have gotten him impeached (as should his assassination of an Iranian general.)
-Mostly, Trump’s response to Covid-19 was utterly incompetent, and I expect that will be proverbial final straw in the election.
+His family separation policy at the border was pointlessly cruel, his pigheaded defense of Brett Kavanaugh cost him the midterms, his encouragement of racism and authoritarianism is toxic, and his withdrawal from a ratified treaty with Iran should have gotten him impeached (as should his assassination of an Iranian general.)
+Mostly, Trump’s response to Covid-19 was flailing and incompetent, and I expect that will be proverbial final straw in the election.
 So the swamp won’t be drained anytime soon.
 Not by Trump.
 Not by Biden.
 It all goes on.